-Math and Finance, offered only at Marianopolis, is the latest profile of the College’s highly respected Social Science program.
+Math and Finance, offered only at Marianopolis, is the newest profile of the College’s highly respected Social Science program.
 Another Social Science profile is Commerce.
 Learn what makes each of the two unique:

 Both are for students who love and excel in math.